 With the increase of mining difficulty, many are wondering if mining is even profitable anymore.
 However, there are several mining pools that can produce some crypto revenue.
-Today, we will be featuring some of the best mining pools that you can join in 2019.
+Today, we will be featuring some of the best mining pools that you can join.

 What Are Mining Pools?

 A mining pool consists of a group of miners that put together their hardware’s computational resources to solve a block faster than they could have done individually.
 The block reward is then divided among themselves according to the hash power they contributed in the process.

 AntPool is one of the biggest mining pools in China, according to hash power.
 The pool is under the operation of Bitmain Technologies, the number one Bitcoin ASIC manufacturer.